gjpelletier/stepAIC/README.md

 The meta-model may be specifed using the optional keyword argument meta:

-- meta= 'linear' (default), 'lasso', or 'elastic'
+- meta= 'linear', 'lasso', 'ridge' (default), or 'elastic'

-where 'linear' uses LinearRegression (default), 'lasso' uses LassoCV,  'ridge' uses RidgeCV, and 'elastic' uses ElasticNetCV as the meta-model for the final estimator.
+where 'linear' uses LinearRegression, 'lasso' uses LassoCV,  'ridge' uses RidgeCV (default), and 'elastic' uses ElasticNetCV as the meta-model for the final estimator.

 Stacking regression is an **ensemble** machine learning technique that improves predictive accuracy by combining multiple base regression models.
 Instead of selecting a single best model, stacking leverages multiple models to generate a more robust final prediction.